Best North Fork Wineries, Tours, Hotels & Restaurants

 Formerly Shinn, Rose Hill produces some of the most interesting wines found on Long Island.
 Check out their cozy tasting room located in an old farmhouse and taste through a wide range of options.
 Visit for a tasting, or extend your stay in one of the well-appointed guest rooms at their Farmhouse Inn.

 Located in little Peconic, Lenz has established its name as one of the best all-around producers on the North Fork!
 And while you may be tempted to stick to the better-known varieties, check out Lenz’s Gewürztraminer for a dose of floral summer.
+You can also book guided tours to Lenz with round-trip transportation from Manhattan.

 The Old Field is the history of North Fork wineries summarized in one tasting room.
 Still family-run, owner Ros will pour from their lineup and talk shop about the changing face of the North Fork, of winemaking, and of life in general.
 On chilly days, the small wood-burning stove warms the air and takes you back in time.